NoahBoos/minecraft-essor-neoforge/readme.md

 This design choice may be reconsidered in future updates.

-#### Game-changing enchantments

-Some enchantments are left for you to decide.
-For example, with the bow:
-As you level it up, you’ll earn *Unbreaking*, *Flame*, *Punch*, and *Power*.
-But what about *Mending* and *Infinity*?
-Since those two are incompatible in Minecraft, it’s up to you to decide whether you want infinite arrows or a bow that never breaks. ;>

 #### Protection-like, Sharpness-like, Trident, Mace, and Crossbow enchantments

 To prevent gear from becoming too overpowered, you cannot get all “protection-like” enchantments on the same armor piece.
 When you first earn a protection-like enchantment, a randomizer chooses between *Protection*, *Blast Protection*, *Fire Protection*, or *Projectile Protection*.